 So we find the first reference to resurrection, like the opening sentence “Call me Ishmael”, is vague, but loaded with enough significance to draw in the attention of the reader.

-The oldest clear biblical reference to resurrection is found in the oldest book of the Bible, written before Moses compiled the Torah.
+The oldest clearly and unmistakably definite reference to resurrection is found in the oldest book of the Bible, written before Moses compiled the Torah.
 Because of the consistency between Job’s and Moses’ accounts of Creation, we can be assured that they both drew their information from the same originals.

 The Book of Job is not only the finest expression of the Hebrew poetic genius; it must also be accorded a place among the greatest masterpieces of world literature.
 The work is grouped with Proverbs and Ecclesiastes as a product of the wisdom movement, even though it contains what might be called an anti-wisdom strain in that the hero protests vehemently against the rationalistic ethics of the sages.
 Yet it is the supreme example among ancient texts of speculative wisdom in which a man attempts to understand and respond to the human situation in which he exists.